 - Police told he had a growing operation in his home

-- DEA agent with a sniff dog knock on front door
+- DEA agent with a drug dog knocked on front door

 The Court commented that the Fourth Amendment actually uses the word “houses” (also known as your home) then held that: